neu-se/CS4530-Spring-2024/Activities/Module04 Activity.md

 Your team is writing a simulator for a traffic light in a large city.
 Whitley, an intern in your group, has written the code in TrafficLight.ts, and the tests in TrafficLight.test.ts

 Your team leader, Adrian, has asked you to critique Whitley's code based on the Five Code-Level Design Principles.
-Adrian says that he has already received some feedback from the client, who complained that not all traffic lights change every 20 seconds (indeed, the times for red, yellow, and green may all be different, and may be different at different intersections.)
+Adrian says that he has already received some feedback from the client, who complained that the traffic engineers like to be able to fine-tune the durations of the red, yellow, and green based on actual traffic flow.
+They also pointed out that some traffic lights have options other than red, yellow, and green, such as "left-turn green".

 ### Part 1: Critique Whitley's code.